TZstatsADS/Spring2020-Project1-Raymond-601/lib/README.md

   Rscript contains the function: f.word_freq

-  Input a dataframe contain the words of songs, f.word_freq can return a dataframe that contains the word and their frequency from a given genre.
+  Input a dataframe contains the words of songs, f.word_freq can return a dataframe that contains the word and their frequency from a given genre.

 ```
 lib/